Isacco-B/Form-Endpoints-Test/README.md

 # Form Endpoints

-- Is a form backend, API and email service for HTML forms.
-It sends your site's form submission directly into your inbox.
+- It is a form backend, API, and email service for HTML forms.
+It sends your site's form submissions directly to your inbox.
 - License: MIT